meglecz/mkCOInr/doc/content/tutorial.rst

 Chaining steps to make a custom database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the above examples, we have started from the COInr database.
-However, you can chain the different comands.
+However, you can chain the different commands.

 Bellow, I will show you how to create a database with the following characteristics:
     - Eukaryota sequences